How To Put Your Baby To Sleep Safely

 It’s safest to ensure nothing will cover your baby’s face when they sleep because they can’t remove it themselves, which can be dangerous.
 If you use a blanket, ensure it’s tucked in securely so it won’t come loose.
 Instead of blankets, why not explore a baby sleeping bag?
 They have fitted arm and head holes, keeping your baby warm so you don’t have to worry about a blanket.

-Place your baby with their feet at the end of the cot, pram or bassinet.
+One of the most memorable mantras of baby sleep safety, the “feet to foot” position involves placing your baby with their feet at the end of the cot, pram or bassinet.
 If you are using a blanket, tuck the covers in securely underneath your baby’s arms so it can’t slip over their heads as they sleep.
 Use lightweight blankets – don’t use things like duvet or quilts, wedges or bedding rolls.

 As a rule of thumb, use what you are wearing to bed as a guide for your baby.
 However, you should always ensure that your baby’s head is uncovered during the night so they can better regulate their body temperature.